-SCE proposes to construct the project between the City of Ventura, in Ventura County, and the City of Carpinteria, in Santa Barbara County.
+SCE proposes to construct the project between the city of Ventura, in Ventura County, and the city of Carpinteria, in Santa Barbara County.
 The proposed project comprises the following:

-- Removal and/or replacement of existing 66-kilovolt (kV) subtransmission structures facilities, primarily within existing utility rights-of-way (ROWs) between the existing Santa Clara Substation in Ventura County and the existing Carpinteria Substation in Santa Barbara County. - Installation of marker balls on overhead wire where determined necessary. - Modification of subtransmission and substation equipment within the existing Carpinteria Substation, Casitas Substation, and Santa Clara Substation. - Replacement of line protection relays within existing substation equipment rooms or cabinets at the Getty Substation, Goleta Substation, Ortega Substation, and Santa Barbara Substation. - Installation of telecommunications facilities to connect the proposed project to the applicant's existing telecommunications system for the protection, monitoring, and control of subtransmission and substation equipment. - Installation of new telecommunications facilities along reconstructed subtransmission segments and at the Carpinteria Substation, Casitas Substation, Santa Clara Substation, and Ventura Substation. - Transfer of distribution lines (and third-party infrastructure as necessary) to new subtransmission structures. - Removal of subtransmission infrastructure, such as tower foundation footings, decommissioned during previous 66-kV reconstruction activities between 1999 and 2004.
+- Removal and/or replacement of existing 66-kV subtransmission structures and facilities, primarily within existing utility rights-of-way (ROWs) between the existing Santa Clara Substation in Ventura County and the existing Carpinteria Substation in Santa Barbara County. - Installation of marker balls on overhead wires, where determined necessary. - Modification of subtransmission and substation equipment within the existing Carpinteria Substation, Casitas Substation, and Santa Clara Substation. - Replacement of line protection relays within existing substation equipment rooms or cabinets at the Getty Substation, Goleta Substation, Ortega Substation, and Santa Barbara Substation. - Installation of telecommunications facilities to connect the project to SCE's existing telecommunications system for the protection, monitoring, and control of subtransmission and substation equipment. - Installation of new telecommunications facilities along reconstructed subtransmission segments and at the Carpinteria Substation, Casitas Substation, Santa Clara Substation, and Ventura Substation. - Transfer of distribution lines (and third-party infrastructure, as necessary) to new subtransmission structures. - Removal of subtransmission infrastructure (e.g., tower foundation footings) decommissioned during previous 66-kV reconstruction activities that took place between 1999 and 2004.